priyankak17/priyankak17/README.md

 - 👋 Hi, I’m @priyankak17
 - 👀 I’m interested in AI and Quantum theory
-- 🌱 I’m currently learning intermediate Python and Machine Learning
+- 🌱 I’m currently learning intermediate Python, C++ and Computer Vision
-- 💞️ I’m looking to collaborate on Python and ML projects
+- 💞️ I’m looking to collaborate on Python, C++ and ML projects

 <!---